Kihagyás

 private List<IEquipment> equipment;

-On the one hand, we're happy about this because Visual Studio supports round-trip engineering: changes to the model are immediately reflected in the code, and vice versa.
-On the other hand, we have previously discussed that if a class has a collection of members from another class, then it "fits" in the UML model as a type 1-more association relation between the two classes.
-This is not yet the case in our model.
+On the one hand, we are pleased because Visual Studio supports round-trip engineering: changes to the model are immediately reflected in the code, and vice versa.
+On the other hand, we have previously discussed that if a class has a collection of members from another class, then it "fits" in the UML model as a type 1-to-many association relation between the two classes.
+Currently, we do not see that in our model.
 Fortunately, the VS modelling interface can be made to display this type of connection in this form.
-To do this, right-click on the equipment tag variable on the diagram and select Show as Collection Association from the menu.
+To do this, right-click on the equipment field on the diagram and select Show as Collection Association from the menu.
 The IEquipment interface should then be moved to the right to allow enough space on the diagram to display the association relationship and the role on the relationship:

 Collection association

-The double arrow ending on the "plural" side is not standard UML, but don't be too sad about it, it's not important.
-We are certainly pleased that the arrow representing the relationship at the end of the IEquipment role shows the name (and even the exact type) of the member variable.
+The double arrow ending on the "many" side is not standard UML, but don't worry about it, it's not important.
+The important thing is that the narrow representing the relationship at the IEquipment end displays the role (field) name (and even the exact type).

 public EquipmentInventory()